susieshuai/cs5610-FridayNight/README.md

 In the first week, we will work on the initial setting up of our app.
 - Frontend %Cuiting Huang
 React components created to represent the functionality you will be building.
-The overall structure of your website
+The overall structure of your website should be in place.
 - Backend %Shi Shuai
 Routing, links, and the basis of CRUD operations should be established.